SRG89/Terraform-Deployment/README.md

-# All Things Terraform
+# Teraaform Deployment

-This repository contains all the Terraform projects that I've worked on and I'm currently working on.
+This repository contains all the Terraform projects.
-Make sure to go through the pre-requisites for the labs.

 ## Pre-requisites